Title and statement of responsibility area

 Location of originals

 Restrictions on access

-General correspondence is closed for five years from the date of creation.
-Sensitive correspondence is closed for twenty years from the date of creation.
-Membership and donor records are closed for fifty years from the date of creation.
-All other records are open.
+Sensitive correspondence are closed for twenty years from date of creation.
+Membership and donor records are closed for fifty years from date of creation.
+All materials are open for research.

 Terms governing use, reproduction, and publication

 Materials do not circulate and must be used in the Dalhousie University Archives and Special Collections Reading Room.
 Materials may be under copyright.
 Contact departmental staff for guidance on reproduction.

 Generated finding aid

 Description comes from the Dalhousie University Archives Catalog.
 The complete, original description is available there.